 If her husband’s doctor agreed to prescribe more than that amount, the couple would need to pay the difference out of pocket, something Haller estimated would cost around $1,000 a month.

 Her husband, already reeling from the earlier reductions, now faces the prospect of taking more than four times less medication than his doctor originally recommended.
 And Haller, a part-time professional caregiver, has worries of her own.
-Eventually being on less and less medication it’s going to be harder for her husband to move even more than it already is, this is why states and countries that have medical marijuana with delivery services really could be the future for mature patients that find it a struggle to move and have the option to order weed online instead.
+Eventually being on less and less medication it’s going to be harder for her husband to move even more than it already is, this is why states and countries that have medical marijuana with delivery services really could be the future for mature patients that find it a struggle to move and have the option to instead.

 In an effort to dull his pain, she said, her husband has started to self-medicate with alcohol when he’s alone at the house.
 He’s also gone from working 60 hours a week to 25 or fewer, a shortfall that her own salary won’t cover.